fhajji/sodium-wrapper/README.md

 ## Building

 ### Building on Unix (*BSD, Linux, ...)

+There's no need to build the library, as it is headers-only.

+The following instructions are for building the unit tests.

 First of all, get and install all the prerequisites above.
 If your package manager has installed older versions of libsodium, boost,